Using an employer of record in Costa Rica

 Pay employees in Costa Rica

-The fiscal year in Costa Rica runs from January 1st to December 31st, and employees are paid monthly, at a minimum.
+The fiscal year in Costa Rica runs from January 1st to December 31st, and employees are paid monthly, typically on the last day of the month.

-When paying employees in Costa Rica, employers need to withhold income tax and employee social security contributions.
+When paying employees in Costa Rica, employers must withhold income tax and employee contributions (10.67%) and pay employer contributions (26.67%).

 Employment laws in Costa Rica